TrevorAC99/RustForOS/README.md

 ## `concurrency`

 This example is an implementation of project 3 from the OS class.
 I implemented this project to show Rust's way of using mutexes, condition variables, and threads since I already had the requirements for it and it nicely demonstrates how these things are used.
 Implementing this project in Rust is a great demonstration of Rust's concurrency benefits because the lack of unsafe Rust means that if it compiles, it is guaranteed to be free of race conditions.

+## `processes`

+This example shows how to spawn processes and use pipes as exposed by the Rust standard library.
+While one of my examples will only run on *nix, that is because I am using `echo` and `grep` to showcase a use of pipes, but the method by which I set up the pipe is 100% cross-platform and will compile and run on Windows, Mac, Linux, and whatever other operating systems Rust supports.
+If you want to use the *nix idea of fork -> exec, there is a crate that exposed *nix platform apis including those found in the libc "unistd.h" header.
+With this, you have access to fork, exec, dup, and other such functions at the cost of it only working on *nix systems.
+See https://docs.rs/nix/0.19.1/nix/unistd/index.html for the documentation of the `nix` crate and the bindings to the `"unistd.h"` functions.